 604: Short- and Long-Term Disability Leave

-The University provides, through the Office of Employee Benefits, short-and long-term disability benefits for eligible employees.
-The eligibility terms and conditions of disability benefits are contained in the summary plan description available through the Office of Employee Benefits.
-The period of time an employee is absent and receiving benefits is considered short-and/or long-term disability leave.
+The university provides short-and long-term disability benefits for eligible administrative employees (staff & academic and administrative professionals (AAP)).
+Full eligibility terms and conditions of disability benefits are contained in the summary plan description available on the Department of Human Resources website.

-Short-and long-term disability benefits are intended to provide continuation of income for periods of time an employee is medically disabled and unable to work.
+Short- and long-term disability benefits are intended to provide continuation of income for periods of time during which an employee is medically disabled and unable to work.

 Application for Benefits